-The simple answer is because data is knowledge and knowledge is power.
-A business with relevant information and access to useful industry insights has a greater chance of successfully striving in the business landscape and dominating the niche.
+The simple answer is because data is knowledge, and knowledge is power.
+A business with relevant information and access to useful industry insights has a higher chance of successfully striving in the business landscape and dominating the niche.

 Access to Data Minimizes Risks

-Entrepreneurs know that there is always some kind of risk involved when it comes to business processes.
-Although entrepreneurs are risk takers by nature, the smaller the chance of risk, the better.
+Entrepreneurs know that there is always some risk involved when it comes to business processes.
+Although entrepreneurs are risk-takers by nature, the smaller the chance of risk, the better.
 This is probably the most convincing reason for businesses to invest in data warehousing solutions.

 Accurate data about your customers and the state of the industry minimizes uncertainty because it helps you make better decisions with definite outcomes.
 With the right kind of data, you can analyze past trends and forecast future outcomes with a high probability of accurate results.